2023 Most Popular Social Work Bachelor's Degree Schools in New York

 The following schools top our list of the Most Popular Social Work Bachelor's Degree Colleges.

-Our 2023 rankings named Lehman College the most popular school in New York for social work students working on their bachelor’s degree.
-Located in the city of Bronx, Lehman is a public school with a fairly large student population.
+Our analysis found Lehman College to be the most popular school for social work students who want to pursue a bachelor’s degree in New York.
+Located in the city of Bronx, Lehman is a public college with a large student population.

 About 83% of the students majoring in social work at the school are women while 17% are male.